 Best Pizza: Lucky House in Bora Bora

 – All gear including wetsuits are included in your 6,000 – 8,000 xpf which is as much as $84 for 1 tank!

 – In Tikehau and Bora Bora the dives I went on were 2 tank.
 In Rangiroa and Fakarava we returned to base after each dive so you could chose to do just one.

--Top Dive has a shop on every island I went on and they offer a 10 tank dive pass and charged me 69000 xpf (approximately USD 766) For the most part Top Dive instructors were really good but I had an awful experience with them in Fakarava which prompted me to use Dive Spirit for the Northern Pass and Tetamanu in the South and they were the best DM’s I had all trip!!
-Diving for years and they both taught me a few things.
+-Top Dive has a shop on every island I went on and they offer a 10 tank dive pass and charged me 69000 xpf (approximately USD 766) I used Dive Spirit for the Northern Pass and Tetamanu in the South.
 See the Fakarava page for more detailed information.

 -The independent dive shops across the atolls have put together a similar discount for a multiple-dive pass.
 The nice thing about these shops are a lot of them are owner operator and the owners really care about your safety and enjoyment.

 -If your traveling companion doesn’t dive, the only place worth the expensive cost, at least $55, for them to come along and snorkel is in Bora Bora or Fakarava.
 Still it is very expensive and you may want to just find a snorkel boat because the dive boat will likely only act as a “taxi” for those snorkeling.